Gail Cherry offers coaching & mentoring for entrepreneurs. We work together on personal development & success.

-Well, it took an extraordinary childhood that resulted in me learning some very effective ways to develop myself and to later study the impact of coaching on self-directed learning.
+Well, it took an extraordinary childhood that resulted in me learning some very effective ways to develop myself and to later study the impact of coaching on personal development & success.

 By 1988, when I started my first business, I knew I wanted to be a coach.
 I just didn’t know that what I wanted to be had a name; that became more apparent over time and through different opportunities.
 I discovered a genuine passion & capability for people development through the regular learning activities I designed and facilitated for my growing team of staff, which, in turn built my industry reputation for developing young talent and opened a door into professional learning and development.

 Not yet a quarter century old and I’d sold my first business to venture into doing some fantastic developmental work with businesses big and small.
 Rest assured I did lots of qualifications and training along the way:

 PgDip (merit) coaching & mentoring practice at Oxford Brookes University, level 4: human resource development, training & development and business advisor.